jtanx/fontforge/doc/sphinx/scripting/python/fontforge.rst

    A tuple of tuples.

-   This allows :ref:`constructing <math.html#GlyphConstruction>` very large versions of the glyph by stacking the componants together.
+   This allows :ref:`constructing <math.GlyphConstruction>` very large versions of the glyph by stacking the componants together.
 Some components may be repeated so there is no bound on the size.